Alli1223/HDR_Compositor/README.md

 ## GUI Application

-A simple Tkinter based application is provided in `hdr_gui.py`.
+A simple DearPyGui based application is provided in `hdr_gui.py`.
 It allows you to select 3–5 images manually and create an HDR image which can be saved back to the same directory.

 Run the GUI with: